Kaltsoon/rate-repository-api/README.md

 ## 📖 Documentation

-GraphQL playground offers documentation on how to use the API.
-Start the server by running `npm start`, open the GraphQL playground at http://localhost:5000/graphql and click the "docs" tab.
+Apollo Sandbox offers documentation on how to use the API.
+Start the server by running `npm start`, open the Apollo Sandbox at http://localhost:4000 and you should be able to see the documentation next to the operations editor.

 ## 🐛 Found a bug?

-Submit an issue with the bug description and a way to reproduce the bug.
+Submit an issue with the bug description and a sway to reproduce the bug.
 If you have already come up with a solution, we will gladly accept a pull request.

 ## ❓ FAQ